40ssimo/4classtumorclassification/README.md

-# **MRI IMAGES CLASSIFICATION AS A DIAGNOSIS TOOLS FOR DETECTING TYPES OF BRAIN TUMOR DISEASE USING TRANSFER LEARNING VGG-16**
+# **MRI Images Classification as a Diagnosis Tools for Detecting Types of Brain Tumor Disease using Transfer Learning VGG-16**

 My college thesis code for bachelor degree.